Empower Your Practice

 This customisation involves building logic into the form.
 For example, if "Female" is selected in gender, the template might automatically prompt for pregnancy status or last menstrual period.
 Adopting a system like Medesk also supports broader patient engagement strategies.
 When the consultation is documented efficiently and accurately, patients receive clearer care plans and faster invoicing.
 This transparency builds trust.

 For practices still relying on generic forms, the transition can seem daunting.
 However, the availability of free customisable EHR templates means you do not have to build your clinical system from scratch.
-You can adopt best-practice templates that have been tried and tested in similar UK practices.
+You can adopt best-practice templates that have been tried and tested in similar practices.
 These templates ensure that you are leveraging the full suite of EHR features immediately.

 Finalising Your Medical Consultation Template

 By moving away from manual note-taking to a dynamic, integrated solution, you protect your practice against the risks of non-compliance and inefficiency.
 Medesk offers the tools you need to implement these standards effortlessly.
-With features designed for SNOMED CT coding integration, clinical alerts red flags, and fully customisable medical templates, we empower you to focus on medicine while we handle the data.
+With features designed for clinical coding integration, clinical alerts red flags, and fully customisable medical templates, we empower you to focus on medicine while we handle the data.

 mental health dap notes template